The Technical School of Limassol

 The Role of the Technical School of Limassol in Supporting Cyprus Industry

-The Technical School of Limassol has a long and proud history of contributing to the economic and social development of Cyprus.
-From its early days under British colonial rule to its role in post-independence industrialization and its modernization in the European Union era, the school has continually adapted to meet the needs of its students and the broader economy.
-Today, it stands as a testament to the importance of
+Technical School of Limassol has a long and proud history of contributing to the economic and social development of Cyprus.
+From its early stage the school has continually adapted to meet the needs of its students and the broader economy.
+Today it stands as a testament to the importance of technical education in fostering innovation, growth, and resilience.
+Its graduates, with theoretical knowledge and practical skills, are prepared to contribute to Limassol’s

-technical education in fostering innovation, growth, and resilience in the face of changing times.
-Its graduates, equipped with both theoretical knowledge and practical skills, are well-prepared to contribute to the ongoing development of Limassol, Cyprus, and beyond.
-The Technical School of Limassol has played a pivotal role in providing skilled labour to many industries in Cyprus, including notable institutions like KEO Beer Company and Vasiliko Power Station.
+development and beyond.
+The Technical School of Limassol has played a pivotal role in providing skilled labour to many industries in Cyprus.
+Two of the bigger institutions like KEO Beer Company and Vasiliko Power Station took on board many skilled workers.
 These two major entities are crucial to Cyprus’ economy and infrastructure, and their growth and operations have been significantly supported by the technical expertise provided by graduates from the Technical School.

 1. The Role of the Technical School of Limassol in Supporting KEO Beer Company